 Depending on your nationality, you may need to give your biometrics (fingerprints and photograph.)
-The time allotted for collection and screening of biometrics is not a part of application processing times.
+The time allotted for the collection and screening of biometrics is not a part of application processing times.
 We encourage applicants to give their biometrics as quickly as possible after receiving the Biometric Instruction Letter, as the sooner an applicant provides biometrics, the sooner IRCC can start processing his or her application.
-Refer to the IRCC website to find out if you need to give biometrics and learn where to give your biometrics.

 Submit all of the required documents and ensure that your documents are complete and correct

 Be sure to follow all instructions.
 If information is missing, your application will be returned.
 Check the visa office that services your country to see if additional documents are required.

 Failure to pay the correct fee, or not pay when required, can delay processing and/or result in a negative decision for your application.